JSulthoni/SVANE-frontend/README.md

 # BNDLR

-Welcome to the BNDLR frontend repository, BNDLR is a fullstack e-commerce shop project.
+Welcome to the BNDLR frontend repository, BNDLR is a fullstack MERN e-commerce shop project.

 ## Project Overview
-BNDLR is a React application of e-commerce designed for high accessibility across devices, ensuring website's interface and functionality to various screen sizes.
+BNDLR is a React application of e-commerce designed for ease-of-use and high responsiveness across devices, ensuring website's interface and functionality to various screen sizes.

 ## Key Objectives
 * Create a React application with minimum page rendering and high responsiveness across multiple screen-size.